How GPS Works

 GPS and Infrastructure Systems

 GPS is widely used beyond navigation.
-It provides precise timing for many systems:
+It provides precise timing and positioning for many systems that operate mostly in the background:

 - Electrical synchronization (see How Power Grids Work)